Derrickeee/Data-Jedi/README.md

 - Create a database and configure connection credentials.

 4. Run the data crawler:
-- Configure API keys in the script (e.g., Twitter API).
+- Key in the Dataset ID in the executable.
 - Execute the script to fetch and store data.

 ## Contribution